tomaszemek/kali-docs/installation.md

 ## Hibernation and swap

 When installing on laptop, hibernation might come handy.
-It is necessary to have a dedicated partition to hibernate to.
+It is necessary to have a dedicated partition to hibernate to which is large enough to contain memory contents plus some additional overhead.

 After that, system needs to be setup to resume from that partition eventually.

+Details on how to setup this will follow.